-A statement which invalidates the experience of myself and thousands of other women around the world, as well as ignores the valid scientific “discovery” of the cervix as a female pleasure zone, capable of producing orgasm even in women paralyzed from the waist down.
+A statement which invalidates the experience of myself and thousands of other women around the world, as well as ignores the valid scientific “discovery” of the cervix as a female pleasure zone, capable of producing vaginal orgasm even in women paralyzed from the waist down.

 There’s a few things that I find interesting about this article.
-One being that from what I understand, the “scientists” who wrote it are NOT even sexologists themselves, so most likely have no frame of reference for the actual experience of vaginal orgasms, and 2- they make absolutely NO mention of the various nerve pathways which feed a woman’s sexual pleasure system, and which contribute to the rich variety of pleasurable sensation women are capable of experiencing.
+One being that from what I understand, the “scientists” who wrote it are NOT even sexologists themselves, so most likely have no frame of reference for the actual experience of a vaginal orgasm, and 2- they make absolutely NO mention of the various nerve pathways which feed a woman’s sexual pleasure system, and which contribute to the rich variety of pleasurable sensation women are capable of experiencing.

 They also declare the clitoris to be nothing more than a “female penis” and reduce women’s orgasmic experience to be simply a parallel of men’s, minus the ejaculation of course.

 But what actually triggers me most about this article, and a number of subsequent articles by other authors since then, is the compartmentalization of female sexual pleasure, and this “either-or” attitude, meaning- it’s either the clitoris OR the vagina, when in actuality, a woman’s sexual pleasure is MOST optimal when the entire mechanism is being used to it’s utmost potential.

 In reality, the female sexual pleasure system is just that, a system, which works most effectively when all parts act together as a whole.